 Student Complaints and Appeals

 Occasionally students will face a challenge or concern that requires assistance from one or more campus offices.
 There are two resources created to assist students with finding the right people and procedures to get their questions answered and their concerns resolved.
-Complaints may be addressed through this website please click here: Student Complaints and Appeals webpage or reported through the Report an Incident webpage.
+Complaints may be addressed through the Student Complaints and Appeals webpage or reported through the Report an Incident webpage.
 Please click on the following link for information on the Equal Opportunity and Inclusion Complaint and Investigation Procedures.

 The Office of the Student Ombuds provides all UNF students with a safe, confidential place to bring questions and concerns about University rules, policies, or procedures.
 The Ombuds assists students by considering all sides of an issue in an impartial and objective way, and then advises on how to best resolve the problems.
 For more information regarding the Student Ombuds please click here: Student Ombuds.